haberdashPI/german_track/_research/plans.md

 ## target timeline analysis

-+ use C rather than ν parameterization of SVC to possibly avoid infeasible states
-  + did this once, doing again, to double check parameter range
-- improve early/late window (something that is the same across subjects) (try a single point, median, mode, etc...)
-  - does a median or a mean across window times change anything

-- can we get a way with not splitting the early/late window distinction for the interaction

 - then for target timing split into groups relative to the switch (as per the behavioral data)
-- just target time and salience of anova (no window start)

 - look at the raw window (euclidean distance? if good maybe a difference plot)
 - also look at the baseline window just before

 - try decoder with different lags (pick some best times)

 - next steps:
   semi-supervised decoding?